 The portfolio is indexed on a quarterly basis against market values estimated by Eiendomsverdi AS, whose weighting model calculates a market value based on objects sold over time in the immediate vicinity, adjusted for price developments.
 It also takes account of the valuations registered by EBK on the mortgaged property at origination.
 Were residential property prices to fall, the company would have a good margin before possible repossessions might lead to loss.
-Figure 11 presents indexed market values for EBK's mortgage portfolio.
+Figure 9 presents indexed market values for EBK's mortgage portfolio.

-The indexed LTV at 31 December 2022 was 51.2 per cent, compared with an original LTV of 52.5 per cent.
-Indexing of residential cooperatives shows an indexed LTV of 26.8 per cent, compared with an original LTV of 27.8 per cent.
-This indicates that house prices have risen across the board since the mortgages were granted (combined with payment of instalments).
+The indexed LTV as at December 31st, 2023, was 54.7 per cent, compared with an original LTV of 54.3 per cent.
+For the company's portfolio this may indicate that housing prices overall have fallen since the mortgages were granted.
+Indexing of residential cooperatives shows an indexed LTV of 32.6 per cent, compared with an original LTV of 35.8 per cent, which may attribute to price increase on cooperative residential objects and increased repayment of debt.